osrf/vrx-docker/README.md

 ### Generating a single trial video

 After running a trial, a `state.log` file is stored under `generated/logs/<team>/<task>/<trial_num>/gazebo-server`.
 This is a playback log file that allows you to play back the trial.
-To generate a trial video, please run the trial using the steps above, source vrx, and then run
+To generate a trial video, please run the trial using the steps above, source vorc, and then run

 ```
 ./generate_trial_video.bash example_team stationkeeping 0